your-fav-tech-girl/Todo-App-Exam-Project/README.md

 # UI Features
  Create, Edit,Update, Delete Todos.

+ Home button toggle

+ Add new Todo by input,then Add

+ Search Todo by title

+ Filter for completed,Incomplete and All

  Paginated List.

  Filter by Title.

- Calendar View for 404 page (not found).
+ Run in the browser  http://localhost:5175/testerror for 404 page (not found).

  Error Boundaries and Test Error(to tirigger error).